-Recently, a 10-year-old boy Peyton McCaughey and his family fell ill shortly after a Pest Control, sprayed their home in Florida, USA for termites on August 14.
-The family was told it was safe to return to their home two days later on August 16.
-The family immediately began feeling ill.
+Recently, a 10-year-old boy Peyton McCaughey and his family fell ill shortly after a Pest Control, sprayed their home in Florida, USA for termites.
+The family was told it was safe to return to their home two days later.
+The family immediately began feeling ill after moving back home.

-From the studies that produced these findings, it would involve far higher concentrations than what you would be subjected to after having your house fumigated.
-But we need to take into account the fact that when fumigating, several chemicals are typically used at one time–and their interactions have never been fully measured, especially when it comes to kids.
+From the studies that produced these findings, the negative effects are felt more from much higher concentrations than what you would be subjected to after having your house fumigated.
+However, we need to take into account the fact that when fumigating, several chemicals are typically used at one time; and their interactions have never been fully measured, especially when it comes to kids.

-In Nigeria many so-called fumigation experts do not warn their clients enough about the imminent danger the fumigation chemicals have on their health, even when they do, Nigerians are fond of taking precautionary measures lightly.
+In Nigeria many so fumigation experts do not warn their clients enough about the imminent danger the fumigation chemicals have on their health.
+Secondly, when they do, Nigerians are fond of taking precautionary measures lightly.

 It is important for you to take the time to learn about the dangers of fumigating your home.
-Below, you’ll find 3 basic fumigation safety tips, along with detailed steps you should take in preparing for fumigation.
+Below, are basic fumigation safety tips, along with detailed steps you should take in preparing for fumigation.

-Ask the fumigator or his company for a written description of the chemicals that are used in their fumigation process and do your own research on what’s involved.
+Ask the fumigator or his company for a written description of the chemicals that are used in their fumigation process.
+You can then carry out your own research on these chemicals.
 If the company won’t provide the list, find another company that will.
 You can refer to a site such as the Environmental Working Group which provides information on healthy living.

 - Remove all people from the area to be fumigated

 - Take away all potted or hanging plants

 - Remove all pets from the house and even from the areas close enough to the fumigated area that chemical fumes could be present